 This chapter discusses the materials needed and the procedure for random blood glucose testing.
-In addition, directions are given regarding precautions to take during blood collection and testing, recording results in the Biomarker Questionnaire, and providing test results to the respondents.
+In addition, directions are given regarding precautions to take during blood collection and testing, recording results in the Biomarker Questionnaire, and providing test results to the respondents in a brochure and a referral form to a local health facility if necessary.